 - SEPTA Presentation (slide show with sketch plans and renderings)

 - Board of Supervisors Presentation (6/20/16) - see index point (4:40)

 - Frequently Asked Questions

-Darby Road Bridge and Realignment - This second phase, which will follow on the heels of the Accessibility Improvements, will look to replace the existing bridge on North Valley Road over the Amtrak/SEPTA lines with a new bridge that redirects the road to the intersection of Lancaster Avenue and Darby Road.
+Darby Road Bridge and Realignment - This second phase will follow on the heels of the Accessibility Improvements (Phase I).
+This project will replace the existing bridge on North Valley Road, which crosses over the Amtrak/SEPTA rail lines, with a new bridge that redirects the road to the intersection of Lancaster Avenue and Darby Road.
 This will allow the parking areas and jitney operations on the north side of the tracks to be combined (see below).
-Once the design of the Phase I improvements is approved (by various agencies), design work will begin on the bridge project, as it must accommodate the design new station amenities.
-Funding for the bridge has been identified on the regional Transportation Improvements Program (TIP) with construction anticipated to begin in FY2019.
+Funding for Phase II has been identified on the regional Transportation Improvements Program (TIP) with construction anticipated to begin in FY2019.
 For funding information, visit www.dvrpc.org.
-PennDOT, with assistance from their team of consultants lead by Michael Baker International (engineers), are currently in the process of identifying and designing various alternatives for the bridge and intersection projects.
+PennDOT and their team of consultants, lead by Michael Baker International, are currently in the process of identifying and designing various alternatives for the bridge and intersection projects.

 Intermodal Station and Parking Garage - This final phase features a new, expanded transportation center “envisioned to serve the growing needs of the traveling public, and support the Paoli business district and future economic growth in the area.”
 The intermodal station complex will include an additional high‐level platform on the outbound side; a new waiting area, ticket offices, and passenger amenities; enhanced bus facilities; and a 600+ space commuter parking garage.
 Plans also anticipate retail storefronts on the proposed parking structure.
 Below is a (draft) rendering of the Intermodal Station and Parking Garage.
 The actual design is yet to be determined.